Robotvasya/jsonlz4_to_json/README.md

 To run this tool,the Python3 shoul be in your system.

 1. Download script zip-file or clone repo
-2. Make virtual environment to avoid broken dependences when you install the script.
+2. Make virtual environment ([Venv environment](https://docs.python.org/3/library/venv.html)) to avoid broken dependences when you install the script.
 Activate environment
-3. Install dependences pip3 install -r requirements.txt
+3. Install dependences `python3 -m pip install -r requirements.txt` or `python -m pip install -r requirements.txt` on windows

-4. Run jsonlz4_conv.py
+Then run jsonlz4_conv.py

 ## Usage